Blue Ridge Reservoir

 Fish consumption advisories

 TVA maintains a program to examine contaminants in fillets of fish collected from TVA reservoirs and their major tributary streams on a rotational basis.
 The data collected from this program are distributed to the state officials who are responsible for placing or removing fish tissue consumption advisories on those bodies of water.
-For information on advisories currently in effect for Blue Ridge Reservoir, visit the Georgia Department of Natural Resources.
+For information on advisories currently in effect for Blue Ridge Reservoir, visit the Environmental Protection Division of the Georgia Department of Natural Resources.